 Insurance companies and their adjusters may come circling at this time.
 They may try to convince you to accept a settlement that is simply not enough.
 They know you need money after a car accident.
 Yet, their main goal is not to give you what you need.
 Their goal is to get you to accept the lowest possible settlement.

-Do not sign any settlement agreement without first speaking to an experienced Austin personal injury lawyer.
+Do not sign any settlement agreement without first speaking to an experienced Corpus Christi personal injury lawyer.
 Your injury attorney can ensure that your settlement includes all of the money you need to pay for your injuries, pain and suffering, and future medical complications.

 But how much compensation can you receive after an injury accident?
 And how much can you expect to receive from a car accident settlement?